 Based on management's knowledge and experience, the Company believes the following movements are "reasonably possible" over a one-year period:

-- (i) Based on cash and other working capital balances at December 31, 2018, held in currencies other than the Canadian dollar, a 10% change in the foreign exchange rates relative to the Canadian dollar would result in a corresponding foreign exchange gain or loss of approximately \$15,150. - (ii) Based on cash balances earning interest at December 31, 2018, a 1% change in interest rates would result in a corresponding interest income change of approximately \$10,300 for the one-year period.
+(i) Based on cash balances earning interest at December 31, 2020, a 1% change in interest rates would result in a corresponding interest income change of approximately \$20,600 for the one-year period.

 5. CATEGORIES OF FINANCIAL INSTRUMENTS